 - Practice in E-Assessment

 The conference sought to connect the research and practice communities.
-The peer reviewed research submissions of the conference will be published (to be confirmed) in an edited volume of the Communications in Computer and Information Science (CCIS) series with Springer.
+As the last year, the peer reviewed research submissions of the conference are supposed to be published in an edited volume of the Communications in Computer and Information Science (CCIS) series with Springer.
+Will be confirmed soon.